Grilled Chicken Marinade

 - Pop it into the refrigerator for at least 4 hours or overnight.

-- When chicken is ready, soak the wooden skewers in water for at least a half an hour (so they don’t burn on the grill).
+- When chicken is ready, soak 6-8 wooden meat skewers in water for at least a half an hour (so they don’t burn on the grill).
 Obviously you can skip this step if using metal skewers.

 - Once skewers have soaked, begin threading chicken onto skewers.